JohnMadhan07/Expense-Calculator/README.md

-Prequisites:
-1.Node.js
-2.npm (Node Package Manager)
-3.VS Code

-Steps to start Application:
-1.Copy all the files from Github to your local system 2.Open the Folder in VS Code.
-3.Open A new Terminal and enter 'npm install'
-4.After installation, enter 'npm start'
+## Development Environment

+This project is developed and tested with [Visual Studio Code].While other code editors may work, using Visual Studio Code is recommended for the best development experience.

+### Setting up

+1. Clone the repository.
+2. Open the project folder in the editor.
+3. Use the command "npm install" for downloading the dependancies and use "npm start" to start the application.

-Use the below commands if you face any issue with the node packages:
+## Use the below commands, if you face any issue with the node packages:

 1.npm install react@18.2.0
 2.npm install react-dom@18.2.0
 3.npm install react-scripts@2.1.3